-When you purchase a new or used car through a dealership, they will complete all the paperwork and submit it for you.
+When you purchase a new or used car through a dealership, they will complete all the paperwork and submit it to the BMV for you.

 The seller should give you the title when you purchase the car.
 If the seller does not have it, think twice about buying the car.
-Ask the seller where it is and if they can get it for you; they may need to request a duplicate title.
+Ask the seller where the title is and if they can get it for you; they may need to request a duplicate title.

-If you still want to buy the car, the seller must give you a 21-day affidavit stating that the seller will give you the title for the vehicle within 21 days of the date of sale.
+If you still want to buy the car, the seller must give you an affidavit stating that he or she will give you the title for the vehicle within 21 days of the date of sale.

 If 21 days pass and there's still no title, write to the seller and ask them to give it to you, reminding them of the affidavit.
 The seller then has another 10 days to produce the title.

-If the seller still doesn't respond, then you may return the vehicle.
-The car must be in about the same condition.
+If the seller still doesn't respond, then you may return the vehicle as long as the car is in about the same condition.
 The seller must then refund your money, including your insurance, taxes, and finance expenses.